ClubBoss/Poker_Analyzer/STYLE_GUIDE_CONTENT.md

 THEORY.MD
 - 450-550 words total.
 - Required sections:
-  1) What it is — 2-3 lines
+  1) What it is - 2-3 lines
-  2) Why it matters — 2-3 lines
+  2) Why it matters - 2-3 lines
-  3) Rules of thumb — 3-5 bullets, each with a short "why"
+  3) Rules of thumb - 3-5 bullets, each with a short "why"
-  4) Mini example — 3-5 lines; must be rules-legal
+  4) Mini example - 3-5 lines; must be rules-legal; use POSITIONS (UTG, MP, CO, BTN, SB, BB), not seat numbers
-  5) Common mistakes — 3 bullets; each explains why it is a mistake AND why players make it
+  5) Common mistakes - 3 bullets; each explains why it is a mistake AND why players make it
-  6) Mini-glossary — include only if new terms appear (2-4 entries, one line each)
+  6) Mini-glossary - include if new terms appear; if EV or angle shooting appear in text, include explicit "EV:" and "Angle shooting:" lines
-  7) Contrast line — Core modules only; one sentence contrasting with adjacent module
+  7) Contrast line - Core modules only; one sentence contrasting with adjacent module
-- Legality constraints for Mini example:
-  - Action order correct; folded players never act later.
-  - Pot size increases monotonically when bets occur; hand ends logically.
-  - Showdown consistency with river action.

 DEMOS.JSONL
 - 2-3 demo items.